-This is a joint project of the World Press Photo Foundation and Everyday Africa, launched in August 2016 (see announcement).
-It was created to help you, as photographers and visual journalists be better connected to the international media economy.
-Importantly, it will help international media better understand the issues and projects African visual journalists consider important and have covered.
+The African Photojournalism Database is a joint project of the World Press Photo Foundation and Everyday Africa, launched in August 2016 (see announcement).
+It was created to help you, as photographers and visual journalists, be better connected to the international media economy.
+It also helps international media better understand the issues and projects that you as African visual journalists consider important and have covered.
 In addition the database allows the World Press Photo Foundation to connect with photojournalists in Africa, and enables Everyday Africa to seek new contributors.